 While the travel policy is written on a blanket, non-reporting basis, it is best if we notify the carrier of any planned trips in advance of their departure just to avoid any surprises.
-A simple email to risk management outlining the number of people traveling, destination and purpose of the trip should be sufficient.
-Prior to departure, a completed international travel form should be completed and forwarded to Risk Management.
+A simple email to request the status of any country is highly encouraged.
+Prior to departure, a completed “New Member Registration Request Form” should be completed and forwarded to Risk Management.

 Who is covered?

 - Employees and students participating in university travel programs.

 - For most coverages, it is anywhere in the world except the US and its territories and possessions, Canada and Puerto Rico.
 (For these places, some health insurance benefits apply, so you may want to review your personal coverage)